-The minimum current to apply to the LED is with certainty linked to the gate current to apply and also to the current transfer ratio (CTR) of the photo-coupler.
+The minimum current to apply to the LED is for sure linked to the gate current to apply and also to the current transfer ratio (CTR) of the photo-coupler.

-For most photo-couplers, the CTR can be considered as a constant from 25 $^{\circ}$ C to -10 $^{\circ}$ C. So, the datasheet minimum specified CTR can be considered for our calculation.
+For most photo-couplers, the CTR can be considered as constant from 25 °C to -10 °C. So the datasheet minimum specified CTR can be considered for our calculation.